kchungradio/schedule-api/README.md

 By default, the `url` field will be generated automatically by the api, like in the example above. `name` is processed by [`encodeURI()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI) to escape certain characters.

 If there is a url anywhere in the description field for that event in the google calendar then that url will be used instead.
+If there are multiple urls, the first will be used.

 ## Run locally